musictheory/NilScript/README.md

 ---
 ## <a name="compiler-projects"></a>Compiling Projects

-The easiest way to use NilScript is to pass all `.ns` and `.js` files in your project into `ojc` and produce a single `.js` output file.
+The easiest way to use NilScript is to pass all `.ns` and `.js` files in your project into `nsc` and produce a single `.js` output file.
 In general: the more files you compile at the same time, the easier your life will be.
 However, there are specific situations where a more-complex pipeline is needed.

 In our usage, we have two output files: `core.js` and `webapp.js`.